Rise of Structured Products as an investment class in Asia

 Credit crisis in 2008 highlighted the risks associated with complex derivatives and securitization.
-However complex and exotic derivatives have also helped to diversify risks in the form of structured products that form part of alternative investments in wealth management.
-Above Pic Source: Credit Suisse
+However complex and exotic derivatives have also helped to diversify risks in the form of structured products which are an integral part of alternative investments in wealth management and sustainability.

 Structured products, as described by the Financial Industry Regulatory Authority (FINRA), are securities derived from or based on a single security, a basket of securities, an index, a commodity, a debt issuance and/or a foreign currency and swaps.
+Structured Products are an integral component of alternative investments as an asset class.
 Structured products can be a plain vanilla product (composed of zero-coupon bond and put/call options) or can have exotic options (digital options, look back or knock out structures) and can be principal and non-principal protected.
 Structured products could range from simple index-linked structures which are principal-protected to non-principal protected structures having credit default swaps as an underlying asset class.
 Globally, low-interest rates have driven investors in search of high yield products apart from traditional asset classes like equities, fixed income, and real estate.

 According to Credit Suisse, global wealth is $253T with Asia especially China as the biggest growth market and not surprisingly has the second-highest number of millionaires next to the United States.
 After credit crises, the appeal of complex structured products which are more common in the United States and Europe is on a decline with simpler vanilla structure products being favored especially in Asia.
 Strict rules and regulations against complex derivatives and nonexistent CDS market except for a few blue-chip companies and non-convertibility of currency esp. in India limit the scope of complex structured products in emerging markets.
 In India, about 90% of the structure products are equity-linked products to Nifty while in China trusts and vanilla structures are sold routinely in unregulated shadow banking.